Mining Label Distribution Drift in Unsupervised Domain Adaptation: Label Distribution Matching

 \subsection{Label Distribution Matching}

 Label distribution matching is one of the crucial components in the LMDAN framework.
 It disposes of label distribution drift towards source-target sample matching.
 Here, we expect to exploit samples in the parts of classes matched across source and target domain by the optimal assignment, then enlarge matched classes and shrink the size of less relevant classes in source domain.
-As a result, samples in source domain engage in the adversarial feature alignment are able to approach to target domain in terms of the label distribution, and further contribute to increase positive and mitigate negative transfer during the training process.
+As a result, samples in source domain engaging in the adversarial feature alignment are able to approach to target domain in terms of label distribution, and further contribute to increasing positive and mitigating negative transfer.

 To achieve this, we employ the classified probability $g$ with $||g||_1 1$ of every sample to measure the degree of matching.
 Based on the measurement of distance and optimal matching, mismatched pairs result in a larger distance, while matched pairs perform inversely.
 Consider a cost function $c:\mathcal{C}\times\mathcal{C}\to\mathbb{R}^{+}$ and $g_i^s$ and $g_j^t$ the classified probabilities obtained by the classifier $\mathcal{G}$ for source sample $x_i^s$ and target sample $x_j^t$, respectively, and the output space $\mathcal{C}:g\in\mathcal{C}$.
 Based on optimal assignment~\cite{optimaltransport}, we seek for a joint probability distribution $\gamma$ according to $g^s$ and $g^t$: